JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 then you're ready to start.

-You can work in a Jupyter notebook, or perhaps use the Atom/Juno editor/development environment.
+You can work in a Jupyter or Pluto notebook, or perhaps use the Atom/Juno or VSCode editor/development environment.
 It's also possible to work in a text editor (make sure you know how to run a file of Julia code), or, at a pinch, you could use the Julia REPL directly.

 Ready?
 Let's begin.
 The goal of this tutorial is to do a bit of basic 'compass and ruler' Euclidean geometry, to introduce the basic concepts of Luxor drawings.